 What is the Studio Tour during the day becomes the Terror Tram at night, exchanging production stops for a special haunted experience.

-The tram will take guests to a special scare zone located on the famed Universal backlot, which, this year, will be home to the Titans of Terror themselves: Freddy, Jason, and Leatherface.
-Even better, Chucky from Child’s Play will join in the tag-team scares, serving as the host of the Terror Tram.
+The tram will take guests to a special area located on the famed Universal backlot, which, this year, will celebrate the return of Hollywood Harry.

-It’s been estimated that the whole experience takes about a half hour to complete, minus all the waiting for the individual elements (such as that famed Pyscho house photo op) that steadily accrues as the night wears on.
+It’s been estimated that the whole experience takes about 15 minutes to complete, minus all the waiting for the individual elements (such as that famed Pyscho house photo op) that steadily accrues as the night wears on.